 Since 2005, Lantmännen has been a member of RTRS, and we were among the first companies in the world to start buying certificates from responsibly produced soy when it came out on the market.
-Since 2015 we only buying soy certified through either RTRS or ProTerra, or organic soy according to KRAV or from a traceable cultivation accoding to the Swedish Soy Dialogue definition, also verified by third party.
+Since 2015 we only buying soy certified through either RTRS or ProTerra, or organic soy according to KRAV or from a traceable cultivation accoding to the Swedish Soy Dialogue/ Swedish Platform for Riskmaterials definition, also verified by third party.

 Since 2014 Lantmännen together with WWF and approximately 30 other Swedish companies and organisations work to increase responsibly produced soy used by the Swedish food sector.

 The Swedish Soy Dialogue/ Swedish platform for Risk materials agreement states that 100 percent of the soy today used in food from the participating companies shall be responsibly produced from 2015 and onwards.
 This commitment can be fulfilled either by purchase of certificates according to RTRS (Round Table on Responsible Soy), by traceable certified soy according to ProTerra's criteria or organic certified soy.
-It could also be purchased from a traceable cultivation area that is assessed by the Swedish Soy Dialogue to fulfil criteria and with an external party verification of the assessment.
+It could also be purchased from a traceable cultivation area that is assessed by the Platform for Risk materials to fulfil criteria and with an external party verification of the assessment.
 An example is soy from certain geographical areas in Canada.

 Focus on alternative protein crops